Eloope Logo

 Single-destination trip involves travel to one city or location for consecutive days with all expenses serving one unified business purpose.
 This is the most straightforward trip type to manage.
 For example, a three-day client visit to Chicago with all expenses directly related to that client engagement.

 Multi-destination trip covers travel to multiple cities during one journey, such as New York → Boston → Washington DC over a week.
+Use the multi-city flight itinerary feature to track each segment separately with departure and arrival details for each leg.
 You can track which expenses occurred in which city by using descriptive expense names, though the overall trip purpose connects all the stops.
-This type requires careful expense documentation to maintain clarity.

 Conference or event trip centers around attendance at a specific conference, training, or company event.
 These trips include the event registration fee, travel to and from the venue, hotel near the event location, and meals during the event dates.
 The trip name should reference the event for clarity, such as "Dreamforce 2024 - San Francisco."

 Recurring trips involve regular visits to the same location, like monthly trips to a branch office or quarterly client site visits.
-Create a separate trip record each time you travel rather than trying to reuse one trip.
+Use the "Duplicate Trip" feature to quickly create a copy of a previous similar trip.
+The copy includes all itinerary details but resets the status to draft and adds "(Copy)" to the name.
+Update the dates and any changed details, then submit the new trip for approval.
 Use consistent naming to track patterns, such as "Boston Office Visit - March 2024," "Boston Office Visit - April 2024," and so on.

 Trip reporting and analytics